joeireland/iot-core-workshop/Workshop6-greengrass.md

    ![Grant Greengrass Perm](images/grant-greengrass-perm.png)

-   - To setup your Greengrass Group we'll use easy creation.
+   - To setup your Greengrass Group we'll use default creation.
 A core needs a certificate and keys that allow it to access AWS IoT and an AWS IoT policy that allows it to perform AWS IoT and AWS IoT Greengrass actions.
-When you choose the **Use easy creation** option, these security resources are created for you and the core is provisioned in the AWS IoT registry.
+When you choose the **Use default creation** option, these security resources are created for you and the core is provisioned in the AWS IoT registry.
-   - Press **Use easy creation** button
+   - Press **Use default creation** button

    ![Setup Greengrass Group](images/setup-greengrass-group.png)